ScilifelabDataCentre/dds_web/README.md

 > flask run will use the interactive debugger and reloader by default in debug mode.

 This variable should be set to `production` when running in production.

+### Upgrades

+Whenever you upgrade to a newer version, start by running `flask db upgrade` to make sure that the database schema is up-to-date.